ovhlabs/knowledge-base/en/_posts/2016-06-15-getting-started-with-queue-as-a-service.md

 # Getting started

-The OVH Queue PaaS has been built so that you can connect painlessly to it.
+The OVH Queue DBaaS has been built so that you can connect painlessly to it.
 Topics are automatically created at the first request and a partitioning strategy (3 partitionis per topic) is applied by default.

 ## Joining the lab

-Before starting to use the [Queue PaaS lab](https://www.runabove.com/paas-queue.xml) you need to make sure that you have an OVH.com account.
+Before starting to use the [Queue DBaaS lab](https://www.runabove.com/dbaas-queue.xml) you need to make sure that you have an OVH.com account.

 Go to [ovh.com](https://www.ovh.com/manager/web/login/) and